 John’s eyes continue to cause him problems and he is forced to seek medical treatment on his own.
 He sees an ophthalmologist who performs surgery to remove additional fragments.
 After the surgery John develops an infection and he is ultimately left with permanent vision loss in the span of a few weeks.
 The employer now denies that his injury was work related and also “laid off” John Welder’s son who was also an employee.

-This outrageous factual scenario mirrors a case presently being handled by Butler Viadro, LLP.
+This outrageous factual scenario mirrors a case presently being handled by Viadro Law, LLP.
 This type of abuse in the workers compensation system is happening with too great a frequency as some employers feel they can take advantage of unrepresented injured workers.
 Fortunately, this individual had the wisdom to seek a lawyer.
 Unfortunately, many do not.
-At Butler Viadro, LLP, we restore the playing field.
+At Viadro Law, LLP, we restore the playing field.
 We hold wrongdoers accountable whether in the workers’ compensation and/or personal injury settings.
 Contact us today and let us help you with your case.